-- 1. Assessment and evaluation (ASE) - 2.
-Bilingual, immersion, heritage, and language minority education (BIH) - 3.
-Language cognition and brain research (COG) - 4.
-Corpus Linguistics (COR) - 5.
-Analysis of discourse and interaction (DIS) - 6.
-Educational Linguistics (EDU) - 7.
-Language, culture, socialization and pragmatics (LCS) - 8.
-Language and ideology (LID) - 9.
-Language maintenance and revitalization (LMR) - 10.
-Language, planning and policy (LPP/POL) - 11.
-Second and foreign language pedagogy (PED) - 12.
-Phonology/Phonetics and Oral Communication (POC) - 13.
-Reading, writing, and literacy (RWL) - 14.
-Research Methodology (REM) - 15.
-Second language acquisition, language acquisition, and attrition (SLA) - 16.
-Sociolinguistics (SOC) - 17.
-Language and technology (TEC) - 18.
-Translation, Interpretation and Language Access (TRI) - 19.
-Teacher Education, Beliefs, and Identities (TED) - 20.
-Text analysis (written discourse) (TXT) - 21.
-Vocabulary and Lexical Studies (VOC) - B. Conference Chairs may create one to two ad hoc strands for his/her specific conference. - C. New strands may be created by the Executive Committee based on one of the following: - 1.
+- 1. Antiracism, Decolonization, and Intersectionality for Systemic Transformation (ADIST) - 2.
+Assessment and evaluation (ASE) - 3.
+Bilingual, immersion, heritage, and language minority education (BIH) - 4.
+Language cognition and brain research (COG) - 5.
+Corpus Linguistics (COR) - 6.
+Analysis of discourse and interaction (DIS) - 7.
+Educational Linguistics (EDU) - 8.
+Language, culture, socialization (LCS) - 9.
+Pragmatics - 10.
+Language and ideology (LID) - 11.
+Language maintenance and revitalization (LMR) - 12.
+Language, planning and policy (LPP/POL) - 13.
+Second and foreign language pedagogy (PED) - 14.
+Phonology/Phonetics and Oral Communication (POC) - 15.
+Reading, writing, and literacy (RWL) - 16.
+Research Methodology (REM) - 17.
+Second language acquisition, language acquisition, and attrition (SLA) - 18.
+Sociolinguistics (SOC) - 19.
+Language and technology (TEC) - 20.
+Translation, Interpretation and Language Access (TRI) - 21.
+Teacher Education, Beliefs, and Identities (TED) - 22.
+Text analysis (written discourse) (TXT) - 23.
+Vocabulary and Lexical Studies (VOC) - 24.
+Language and the Law (LAL) - 25.
+Language, Gender, and Sexuality (LGS) - B. Conference Chairs may create one to two ad hoc strands for their specific conference. - C. New strands may be created by the Executive Committee based on one of the following: - 1.
 A proposal from the general membership via a formal motion signed by a minimum forty members of the Association in good standing.
 The proposal should define and explain the need for the proposed new strand, and state its relation to existing strands - 2.
 The Executive Committee may propose additional strands based on trends regarding number and composition of submissions - D. A proposed new strand (as opposed to an ad hoc strand) must be piloted for at least two successive years.
-Following this, the Executive Committee shall decide whether the strand shall be implemented on an indefinite basis - E. Strand-relevant data collected via membership join and renew form and conference submission rates shall be reviewed annually for the purpose of determining if strands need revision by eliminating, creating, or dividing into sub-sets.
+Following this, the Executive Committee shall decide whether the strand shall be implemented on an indefinite basis

+E. Strand-relevant data collected via membership join and renew form and conference submission rates shall be reviewed annually for the purpose of determining if strands need revision by eliminating, creating, or dividing into sub-sets.